Sign-on and sign-off: Philippines

-During the Holy Week in the Philippines that occurs anywhere between the last week of March to the third week of April (depending on the Roman Catholic liturgical calendar), terrestrial television and radio stations continue their regular schedules from Palm Sunday until Holy Wednesday.
-From the midnight of Holy Thursday until the early hours of Easter Sunday (before 4 AM PHT), most commercial television and radio networks either remain off-the-air or reduce their broadcast hours.
-Stations that opt to remain on-air provide special programming such as Lenten drama specials, news coverage of various services and rites, Christian and mellow music content.
-Member stations of the Catholic Media Network prominently follow the latter pattern, broadcasting Paschal Triduum services and other similar programming.
+During the Holy Week in the Philippines that occurs anywhere between the last week of March to the third week of April (depending on the Roman Catholic liturgical calendar), terrestrial television and radio stations continue regular programming from Palm Sunday until Holy Wednesday.
+From the midnight of Holy Thursday until the early hours of Easter Sunday (before 4 AM PHT), it is customary for most commercial television and radio networks to either remain off-the-air or reduce their broadcast hours.
+Stations that opt to remain on-air provide special programming such as Lenten drama specials and news coverage of various services and rites interspersed with Christian and mellow music content.
+Member stations of the Catholic Media Network also prominently follow the latter pattern, broadcasting Paschal Triduum services and other similar programming.
+Prior to 2002, TV and radio newscasts are either suspended or continued with a limited skeletal production unit, but that restriction has henceforth been relaxed slowly as a result of previous major breaking news stories.

 Campus radio stations' operations during this time are left to the discretion of their respective schools, colleges, or universities by either closing down on the afternoon and/or evening of Holy Wednesday or remaining off-air for the entire Holy Week.

 On cable, satellite, and live TV streaming, with the exception of specialty channels that broadcast horse racing, cockfighting, and the like that remain dormant during this period, most international networks distributed in the Philippines or Philippine-exclusive cable channels either continue to broadcast their 24/7 regular programming service week-long or provide specially arranged schedules from Holy Thursday to Black Saturday.